chancethecoder/bigdata-general-practice/documents/data_analysis.md

     ```sql
     with t as (select stars, category
-        from restaurants3 lateral view explode(categories) tbl as category)
+        from restaurants lateral view explode(categories) tbl as category)
     select * from t;
     ```